mbuttner/maren_codes/README.md

-# maren_codes
+# Overview

-This is my personal collection of Python code chunks for single-cell RNAseq data analysis aspects.
+This is my personal collection of Python code chunks for single-cell RNAseq data analysis aspects and scanpy extensions.